The Hoover Dam is one of the world’s most miraculous wonders! Find out our best travel tips for visiting the Hoover Dam with your family!

 It was a little over ten years ago when I first drove up to Vegas past the Hoover Dam.
 At the time, I really didn’t know much about it- except that it was a large dam, on the Colorado River, on the way to the glitz and lights of Vegas.
-At the time, we only had one young child who had just turned one and since the trip was work-related, we really didn’t make plans to stop and visit.
+At the time, we only had one young child who had just turned one.
+Since the trip was work-related, I didn’t make plans to stop and visit.

 Fast forward to now – 5 kids later, and a recent trip to Vegas to visit family, we couldn’t help but make the stop.
 Our kids were more excited to see the dam than they were to go to Las Vegas, which we thought was pretty awesome.